grisuno/HPU-Core/docs/Paper.md

 What remains valid is the methodology: treat neural networks as physical systems, measure their thermodynamic and topological properties, and report what the machine tells you without embellishment.

 In Strassen, ℏ emerges as a task-level algorithmic thermodynamic constant, invariant across training realizations.
 In contrast, within the HPU framework, ℏ becomes algorithm-dependent, encoding the effective action scale of the learning dynamics itself.
 This distinction motivates the notion of an algorithmic thermodynamics of learning, where constants are not universal but process-specific.

+A striking aspect of the observation is the extreme sensitivity to initial conditions.
+Out of approximately 150 tested random seeds, all but one converged to a glassy regime.
+Only seed 32 accessed the crystalline phase.
+The sole detectable difference at initialization was a lower initial control parameter, with $\delta \approx 0.46$ for seed 32 versus $\delta \approx 0.49$ for all others.
+This indicates the presence of a sharp critical threshold in the initial conditions: trajectories starting above it are dynamically unable to cross into the low-action crystalline basin.
+The phenomenon is therefore not stochastic but governed by a narrow, history-dependent accessibility condition.

 ---

 ## References